 According to a recent report from Zillow, millennials are shaping the current real estate landscape—with half of all homebuyers falling under the age of thirty-six.

-As noted in our previous article, home prices have been recovering in the past few years and homeowners are gaining increased equity in their homes.
 Historically, this type of environment has caused a home equity lending boom—with homeowners borrowing to buy cars, pay off student loans and credit card debt, or to add on a garage.

 Although millennials are embracing traditional home equity loans, an emerging trend among this age group is their use of down payment assistance firms—also known as “co-buyers” and home equity investors—showcasing a growing millennial demand for convenient, modern lending alternatives.